-Father of the Bride is a timeless classic.
-This year, the story is once again being reimagined for a new generation — with plenty of modern twists.
+Father of the Bride remains a timeless classic, but this year, the story is being reimagined once again for a new generation — with plenty of modern twists.

-The first steps to making the 'Father of the Bride' of our time
+Making the 'Father of the Bride' for our times

-Producer Paul Perez and Lopez developed the script and presented it to Warner Bros., who loved the dynamic between two Latin families and their cultural differences (the bride is from a Cuban American family and the groom is Mexican American).
-Alazraki was then brought into the mix as the director to bring this story to life.
+Producer Paul Perez and Lopez developed the script and presented it to Warner Bros., who loved the dynamic between two Latin families and their cultural differences (the bride is from a Cuban-American family and the groom is Mexican-American).
+Alazraki was then brought into the mix as the director to bring the story to life.

-"You kind of realize that we came to this country looking for better opportunities.
-But with that comes a certain tax of losing your traditions and culture and watching that fade into the U.S., into the American melting pot," Alazraki explained.
+"You realize that we came to this country looking for better opportunities, but with that comes a certain tax of losing your traditions and culture and watching that fade into the U.S., into the American melting pot," Alazraki explains.
 "We spoke about that and everyone said, that's the way in."

-"The previous films, as great as they are, aren't hugely concerned with their stories," Lopez explained.
-"Elizabeth Taylor in the MGM version from the '50s, she's all about picking the china.
-And that's kind of it.
-So we were really interested [in their perspectives], maybe because I have two daughters and they're very independent.
+"The previous films, as great as they are, aren't hugely concerned with their stories," he says.
+"Elizabeth Taylor in the MGM version from the '50s, she's all about picking the china and that's kind of it.
 I thought the Father of the Bride of our time could — while remaining true to that father-daughter relationship that is obviously at the core of the movie — get a look into the marriage of the parents of the bride, and where they are in their relationship."

 Assembling the perfect cast

-"For me, it was a no-brainer," the GRAMMY-winning singer relayed about working with Garcia.
-The two previously worked together in the 2000 drama For Love or Country: The Arturo Sandoval Story.
-As a huge fan of the Steve Martin version, Estefan was conscious that she had "big shoes to fill" in her first leading role.
+"For me, it was a no-brainer," the GRAMMY-winning singer says about working with Garcia.
+The two previously co-starred together in the 2000 drama For Love or Country: The Arturo Sandoval Story.
+But as a huge fan of the Steve Martin version, she was conscious that she had "big shoes to fill" in her first leading role.

-For Arjona and Boneta, they both felt very in tune with their characters and shared numerous similarities with them.
-The two actors knew each other before co-starring in the film together and already had a terrific friendship.
-"Since day one, I think I knew that I trusted him and that I was in really good hands," Arjona expressed.
-"Which allowed me to sort of just really settle into Sophie, and then, discover those little differences between how Sophie was sort of brought up and how Adan was brought up."
+Arjona and Boneta similarly knew each other before co-starring in the film together, crediting their real-life friendship for their chemistry onscreen.
+"Since day one, I knew that I trusted him and that I was in really good hands," Arjona says.
+"Which allowed me to really settle into Sofia, and then, discover those little differences between how Sofia was brought up and how Adan was brought up."

 As for the Mexican side of the family, the team wanted there to be an even bigger contrast with Billy's traditional father of the bride compared to the more progressive father of the groom, Hernan Castillo, played by Pedro Damián.